Partnership Initiative Complaints Mechanisms

-Therefore, functioning grievance mechanisms are required.
-Options include, for example, internal factory complaint channels, civil society contact points and/or so-called back-up mechanisms of buying companies or sector initiatives.
-The aim of the Partnership Initiative (PI) Grievance Mechanisms, launched in 2020, hereby supports Partnership members in implementing effective complaint mechanisms.
-As a first module the PI consists of a cooperation project with more projects in the planning phase.
+This requires functioning complaints mechanisms.
+For example, internal factory complaint channels, civil society contact points and/or so-called back-up mechanisms of purchasing companies or industry initiatives are possible.
+The aim of the Partnership Initiative (BI) Complaint Mechanisms, which was launched in 2020, is therefore to support Partnership members in implementing effective complaint mechanisms.
+The BI already consists of two cooperation projects.
+Further projects are being planned.

 Period: April 2021 to October 2022

 Cooperation partners: Fair Wear Foundation, Dutch Agreement on Sustainable Garments and Textile